tinoji/galaxy-install-extended/README.md

 Note
 -----
-When "latest" branch exists too, the "latest" release overrides it.
+When "latest" branch exists too, the latest release overrides it.

 <br>